wazmiali/Online-Doctor-Appointment-Booking-Website/README.md

-Hospital Website Project
-"Hospital Management System"
-Overview
+Online Doctor Appointment Booking Website

 This project involves designing and developing a comprehensive hospital website using multiple programming languages and technologies.
 The website aims to provide users with an intuitive platform for accessing hospital services, scheduling appointments, managing patient records, and more.